Jon Entine: Genetic Literacy Project

+Accusations of being a Monsanto front group

 US Right to Know, an advocacy group funded in large part by the Organic Consumers Association, raised concerns after the GLP ran a series of articles in 2014 supportive of crop biotechnology after the scientists had been encouraged to do so by American agrochemical and agricultural biotechnology corporation Monsanto.
 The GLP said the authors were not paid for their articles.
 Entine remarked that he had total control of the editing process and that there was nothing to disclose.

 In 2020 and 2021 the GLP received US$741,183 and US$494,075 in donations, respectively.

 Books

 Entine has written three books on genetics and two on chemicals.
 Let Them Eat Precaution: How Politics is Undermining the Genetic Revolution examines the controversy over genetic modification in agriculture.

 Entine's first book, Taboo: Why Black Athletes Dominate Sports and Why We're Afraid to Talk About It was inspired by the documentary on black athletes written with Brokaw in 1989.
 It received reviews ranging from mostly positive to highly negative in The New York Times.
 Physical anthropologist Jonathan Marks characterized the book as "make-believe genetics applied to naively conceptualized groups of people."

 In 2007, Entine published Abraham's Children: Race, Identity and the DNA of the Chosen People which examined the shared ancestry of Jews, Christians and Muslims, and addressed the question "Who is a Jew?" as seen through the prism of DNA.
 In a review of this book, geneticist Harry Ostrer wrote that Entine's "understanding of the genetics is limited and uncritical, but his broad, well-documented sweep of Jewish history will inform even the most knowledgeable of readers."